Murder of Alijah Mullis: Perpetrator

 Travis James Mullis was born on September 20, 1986.
 Mullis was orphaned at about ten months old when his mother died, his father having abandoned the family shortly after his birth.
-Due to this, Mullis was adopted by his uncle and aunt, Gary and Anne Mullis, who became his foster parents, and he grew up in Abingdon, Maryland.
+Mullis was adopted by his uncle and aunt, Gary and Anne Mullis, who became his foster parents, and he grew up in Abingdon, Maryland.
 Gary Mullis sexually abused the boy for three years, until he was six; he was eventually convicted and incarcerated for these crimes.

-After the age of four, Mullis often received psychiatric treatment for several psychological problems, including suicidal and homicidal behavior.
-Mullis reportedly had symptoms of hearing voices and getting flashbacks of his childhood sexual abuse whenever he molested others.
-When he was 13, Mullis was caught for molesting his eight-year-old cousin and he was thus sent to the Jefferson School in Maryland, a school for emotionally troubled juveniles.
-Mullis spent four years at the juvenile school before he was released at 17.
-Mullis later moved to Texas when he was 18, and he later lived with his girlfriend, with whom he had a son, Alijah James Mullis, who was born on October 29, 2007.
+After the age of four, Mullis often received treatment for psychological problems, including suicidal and homicidal behavior.
+Mullis reportedly heard voices and got flashbacks of his childhood sexual abuse whenever he molested others.
+When he was 13, Mullis was caught for molesting his eight-year-old cousin and he was sent to the Jefferson School in Maryland, a school for emotionally troubled juveniles.
+Mullis spent four years at the juvenile school before he was released at age 17.
+Mullis moved to Texas when he was 18, and he later lived with his girlfriend, with whom he had a son, Alijah James Mullis, who was born on October 29, 2007.

 Before his arrest for murder in 2008, Mullis had a history of molesting young children.

 Trial and sentencing

 Travis Mullis stood trial before a Galveston County jury on March 7, 2011, for the murder of Alijah Mullis.
 During the trial itself, the videotape confession of Mullis was played; during his questioning by police, Mullis confessed to killing Alijah due to his incessant cries, stating that it was the only way to stop his son's crying.
 He also told police that he was remorseful for the death of Alijah.
-Hesser, who interviewed Mullis before his extradition from Philadelphia to Texas, stated that Mullis had admitted to harming Alijah during the interrogation.
+Detective Robert Hesser, who interviewed Mullis before his extradition from Philadelphia to Texas, stated that Mullis admitted to harming Alijah during the interrogation.

-On March 11, 2011, the jury took one hour of deliberation before they reached their verdict, finding Mullis guilty of murdering his son.
+On March 11, 2011, the jury took one hour to reach their verdict, finding Mullis guilty of murdering his son.
 Upon conviction, Mullis faced either the death penalty or life in prison without the possibility of parole.

-During the sentencing trial of Mullis, several children who had previously been molested by Mullis were summoned as witnesses.
+During the sentencing trial of Mullis, several children who had been molested by Mullis were summoned as witnesses.
 In addition, Mullis came into contact with his biological family members nearly 23 years after being separated from them.
 The defense asked for Mullis to be shown leniency on humanitarian grounds due to his troubled childhood and pushed for life without parole, but the prosecution requested the death penalty due to the aggravating factors behind the crime.
-At that point, Alijah's grandmother Carolyn Entriken told the court that her grandson was "extraordinarily beautiful" and stated how precious he was to her; Entriken later died in 2022.
+At that point, Alijah's grandmother Carolyn Entriken told the court that her grandson was "extraordinarily beautiful" and stated how precious he was to her; Entriken died in 2022.

-On March 21, 2011, Mullis was sentenced to death after the 12 jurors unanimously agreed to impose the death penalty.
+On March 21, 2011, the 12 jurors unanimously agreed to impose the death penalty.